tymyrddin/green/source/docs/pii/email.md

-# How to Protect Your Email Privacy: A Complete Guide
+# How to protect your email privacy

 Emails often contain hidden tracking tools and metadata that reveal more than you might expect—including whether you opened a message, your location, and even your device details.
 Here’s how to keep your email activity private.